Daniil Simkin: Studio Simkin

+In 2021, Simkin founded the production company Studio Simkin to explore digital and interdisciplinary formats for ballet productions, with an emphasis on collaboration and experimentation.

 Independent productions

-With independent productions, Simkin explores new outlets for dance, including virtual or augmented realities, immersive dance performances, and new dance films.
-These projects have offered an opportunity for Simkin to explore every aspect of the creative process, as well as executive production and fundraising.

-Intensio, 2015, co-production with the Joyce Theater in New York.
-Repertory: Gregory Dolbashian's Welcome a Stranger, Jorma Elo's Nocturne/Etude/Prelude, Alexander Ekman's biographical Simkin and the Stage, and Anna Lopez Ochoa's Islands of Memories, the first ballet ever to be performed using real-time generated, video projections that are responsive to the dance.
-It premiered at Jacob's Pillow Dance Festival in July 2015, toured to Houston and Buenos Aires in November 2015, and ran at the Joyce for a week in January 2016.
+In 2015, Simkin co-produced Intensio with the Joyce Theater in New York, which premiered at Jacob’s Pillow Dance Festival in July 2015, toured Houston and Buenos Aires in November 2015, and ran at the Joyce for a week in January 2016.
 Dancers at the New York debut included Isabella Boylston, Alexandre Hammoudi, Blaine Hoven, Calvin Royal III, Hee Seo, Cassandra Trenary, James Whiteside, and Céline Cassone.

-Falls the Shadow, 2017, co-production with the Guggenheim Museum, New York; a multi-disciplinary dance installation.
-Choreography by Alejandro Cerrudo.
-Video designer, Dmitrij Simkin in partnership with interactive media designer Arístides Job García Hernández.
-Costumes by Dior.
-"With the added layer of the architecture up the Guggenheims’ rotunda, the choreography took on new dimensions" (The New York Times).
+Falls the Shadow (2017) was co-produced with, and staged at, the Guggenheim Museum, New York.
+The multidisciplinary dance installation featured choreography by Alejandro Cerrudo; video design by Dmitrij Simkin in partnership with interactive media designer Arístides Job García Hernández; and costumes by Dior.

-Diorama, 2020, co-production with Staatsballett Berlin, was a dance film conceived at the height of the pandemic with long-time partner Maria Kochetkova.
-Choreography by Sebastian Kloborg.
-Music by the Kronos Quartet.
-As Dance described: "Diorama is dark, and strange—a surreal and bizarre chase."
-The film received an award for "best screendance film under 10 minutes" at the 2021 San Francisco Dance Film Festival.
+Diorama (2020), co-produced with Staatsballett Berlin, is a dance film conceived at the height of the COVID-19 pandemic with Simkin’s longtime partner Maria Kochetkova.
+It features choreography by Sebastian Kloborg and music by the Kronos Quartet.
+The film received the award for “Best Screen Dance Film under 10 Minutes” at the 2021 San Francisco Dance Film Festival.